shawndavidxd/shawndavid_domingo/README.md

 **BS Information Technology Student | Aspiring Software Developer & Problem Solver**

-I'm a passionate and dedicated BS Information Technology student at New Era University with a strong interest in building efficient and meaningful software solutions.
-I thrive on the challenges of problem-solving and am committed to continuous learning in the ever-evolving tech landscape.
+I’m a passionate and dedicated BS Information Technology student at New Era University with a strong interest in building efficient and meaningful software solutions.
+I thrive on problem-solving challenges and am committed to continuous learning in the ever-evolving tech landscape.
 Currently exploring app development and database management.

 ## 🎓 Education
 - **BS Information Technology**